 Kebabs and Kulfis

 There are food walks ranging from a “spare parts” or offal tour around Shivaji Nagar’s smoky eateries to one that scours the halwas and sweets of Pettah.
 The Basavanagudi Breakfast Walk is a great way to understand the state’s traditional breakfast foods.
-Starting at Vidyarthi Bhavan in Gandhi Bazaar, this purely vegetarian walk features local treats like spongy set dosas, Davangere benne or butter dosa, and filter coffee. (www.bengalurubyfoot.com; vegetarian; duration 3 hr; tour at 7.30 a.m; ₹600 per person; minimum four people; book two days in advance.)
+Starting at Vidyarthi Bhavan in Gandhi Bazaar, this purely vegetarian walk features local treats like spongy set dosas, Davangere benne or butter dosa, and filter coffee. (www.bengalurubyfoot.com; vegetarian; duration 3 hr; tour at 7.30 a.m; from ₹1,000 per person, varies depending on group size; book two days in advance.)

 The walled city of Shahjahanabad or Old Delhi is a warren of lanes that reflect the multicultural nature of the city’s inhabitants.
 India City Walks’ daytime food tour features a breakfast of champions, with slow-cooked nihari or meat and bone marrow stew, or a rich and delicious bedmi puri with aloo sabzi.
 On the night tour, visitors partake of Jama Masjid’s many meaty delights while vegetarians can try parathas with different fillings at Paranthewali Galli. (www.indiacitywalks.com; duration 3 hr; ₹2,000 per person; schedule on website; book one day in advance.)

 Note: Check websites for updated schedules of walks.
-Most companies organise private or customised walks for a small additional charge.
+Most companies organise private or customised walks for an additional charge.